$1.5 million in fentanyl seized in Somerset interstate stop

 Metzgar said the bust was believed to be among the largest recorded fentanyl busts in the county.

-"This drug in particular is very dangerous and with the amount that was taken off the street in this bust it was certainly a massive hit to the illegal drug distribution operation involved," DA Molly Metzgar said.
+"This drug in particular is very dangerous, and with the amount that was taken off the street in this bust, it was certainly a massive hit to the illegal drug distribution operation involved," Metzgar said.

 She credited state police for their work.